apache/apisix/docs/en/latest/terminology/kms.md

 :::

-## Use environment variables to manage keys
+## Use environment variables to manage secrets

-Using environment variables to manage keys means that you can save key information in environment variables, and refer to environment variables through variables in a specific format when configuring plugins.
+Using environment variables to manage secrets means that you can save key information in environment variables, and refer to environment variables through variables in a specific format when configuring plugins.
 APISIX supports referencing system environment variables and environment variables configured through the Nginx `env` directive.

 ### Usage